Use Communication to Help Students Learn

 By checking in with you in these small ways, students begin to understand how the course works to help them learn and they are able to identify areas where they need support and improvement.
 This can result in students feeling empowered to come to you for help because they understand that you want them to reach out to you and have provided structures to help them consider their own learning and development.

-Finally, students can reflect with you on your course by completing an Early Semester Survey, a service provided by CATLOE, which provides an anonymous survey that allows your students to confidentially communicate what is working in the class and make concrete suggestions about the course.
+Finally, students can reflect and share feedback with you by completing an Early Semester Survey, a service provided by CATLOE.
+This service provides anonymous surveys that allow your students to confidentially communicate what is working in the class and make concrete suggestions about the course.

 Examples You Can Use